meraymond2/config/readme.md

 exec i3      # start i3
 ```
-If you want a desktop image, you can add feh there too.
 There is almost certainly a way to set the keyboard map in the Nix config, but I haven't gotten it to work yet.

+There is more to copy into that file, but some of it relies on other things being installed, see xinitrc_i3.

 ## Set up user-software
 Add channels for the user.
 If Nix doesn't find a channel it will fall back on the system packages, but it's convenient to be able to use unstable packages.